-Our interview with The Garden Classroom
+Our Interview with The Garden Classroom

 1. What is the overall aim of the work that you do with young people?

-The Garden Classroom delivers high-quality outdoor education and recreation in natural environments to inner city people focusing mainly on children, young people and families.
+The Garden Classroom delivers high-quality outdoor education and recreation in natural environments to inner-city people, focusing mainly on children, young people and families.

-2. You’ve recently become a charity, how has that changed things for you at The Garden Classroom?
+2. You’ve recently become a charity.
+How has that changed things for you at The Garden Classroom?

-Earlier this month we caught up with Phil Hesmondhalgh, Head of Communications at The Country Trust, to find out more about what they do and how important it is for children to get into the countryside and learn about food production and where their food comes from.
+Earlier this month, we caught up with Phil Hesmondhalgh, Head of Communications at the Country Trust, to find out more about what they do and how important it is for children to get into the countryside and learn about food production and where their food comes from.

-Our interview with The Country Trust
+Our Interview with the Country Trust

-Our interview with Chelsea Fringe Festival
+Our Interview with the Chelsea Fringe Festival

-1. The Chelsea Fringe festival has been running for 5 years now.
+1. The Chelsea Fringe Festival has been running for 5 years now.
 How did the festival start?